However, there’s still a lot we don’t know about the safety and effectiveness of cannabis in treating symptoms of fibromyalgia.

 - CBD is a nonpsychoactive compound, meaning it doesn’t produce the “high” associated with THC.
 It’s sold in gels, gummies, oils, supplements, extracts, and more.

-You can find marijuana products that contain just CBD or THC, or a combination of both.
+You can find cannabis products that contain just CBD or THC, or a combination of both.

-However, researchers agree that more studies are needed to understand the role of marijuana and its active components in treating fibromyalgia.
+However, researchers agree that more studies are needed to understand the role of cannabis and its active components in treating fibromyalgia.

 In particular, few studies have examined the effectiveness of THC versus CBD for symptoms of fibromyalgia.